mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-13"></a>
 [Back to top](#top)
 ## IL-13 -- Rep. Rodney Davis (R) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-13)
-## Committees
-Rodney Davis is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $8,441,000 </b>in SC HEP grants.
 ```
 Institution                                  Amount ($)    Start  End      Principal Investigator    Project Title
 -----------------------------------------  ------------  -------  -------  ------------------------  ------------------------------------------------------------------------------------------------
-University of Illinois - Urbana-Champain        401,000     2018  Ongoing  El-Khadra, Aida           Theoretical Research on Elementary Particle Physics
-University of Illinois - Urbana-Champain        750,000     2018  Ongoing  Faulkner, Thomas          New perspectives on QFT and gravity from quantum entanglement
+University of Illinois - Urbana-Champaign       750,000     2018  Ongoing  Faulkner, Thomas          New perspectives on QFT and gravity from quantum entanglement
-University of Illinois - Urbana-Champain        350,000     2018  Ongoing  Gadway, Bryce             Dipolar molecule emulator of lattice gauge theories: experiment and theory
+University of Illinois - Urbana-Champaign       350,000     2018  Ongoing  Gadway, Bryce             Dipolar molecule emulator of lattice gauge theories: experiment and theory
-University of Illinois - Urbana-Champain              0     2018  Ongoing  Hooberman, Benjamin       Probing Naturalness with Searches for Supersymmetric Higgs Partners at the Large Hadron Collider
-University of Illinois - Urbana-Champain        175,000     2018  Ongoing  Neubauer, Mark            Experimental Research at the Energy Frontier in High Energy Physics
+University of Illinois - Urbana-Champaign       175,000     2018  Ongoing  Neubauer, Mark            Experimental Research at the Energy Frontier in High Energy Physics
-University of Illinois - Urbana-Champain        340,000     2018  Ongoing  Pitts, Kevin              Research on Elementary Particle Physics
-University of Illinois - Urbana-Champain              0     2018  Ongoing  Shelton, Jessie           Hidden sectors from cosmos to colliders
-University of Illinois - Urbana-Champaign       750,000     2017  2018     Hooberman, Benjamin       Probing Naturalness with Searches for Supersymmetric Higgs Partners at the Large Hadron Collider
+University of Illinois - Urbana-Champaign       750,000     2017  Ongoing  Hooberman, Benjamin       Probing Naturalness with Searches for Supersymmetric Higgs Partners at the Large Hadron Collider
 University of Illinois - Urbana-Champaign       195,000     2017  2018     Neubauer, Mark            Research on Elementary Particle Physics
-University of Illinois - Urbana-Champaign       750,000     2017  2018     Shelton, Jessie           CAREER: Hidden sectors from cosmos to colliders
+University of Illinois - Urbana-Champaign       750,000     2017  Ongoing  Shelton, Jessie           Hidden sectors from cosmos to colliders
-University of Illinois - Urbana-Champaign       530,000     2016  2018     El-Khadra, Aida           Theoretical Research on Elementary Particle Physics
+University of Illinois - Urbana-Champaign       931,000     2016  Ongoing  El-Khadra, Aida           Theoretical Research on Elementary Particle Physics
-University of Illinois - Urbana-Champaign     1,080,000     2016  2018     Pitts, Kevin              Research on Elementary Particle Physics
+University of Illinois - Urbana-Champaign     1,420,000     2016  Ongoing  Pitts, Kevin              Research on Elementary Particle Physics
 University of Illinois - Champiagn            1,387,000     2015  2016     Thaler, Jon               Research On Elementary Particle Physics
 University of Illinois - Urbana-Champaign     1,733,000     2014  2015     Thaler, Jon               Research on Elementary Particle Physics
 ```